 Posted by: CRFUSA

-Community Reinvestment Fund, USA (CRF), a non-profit organization and certified Community Development Financial Institution (CDFI), is a national leader in bringing capital to underserved areas.
-Founded in 1988, CRF has injected more than $2 billion into low-income and economically disadvantaged communities around the country to help stimulate job creation and economic development, provide affordable housing, and support community facilities.
-CRF is headquartered in Minneapolis, MN.
-For more information, visit www.crfusa.com
+Founded in 1988, Community Reinvestment Fund, USA (CRF) is a national non-profit organization with a mission to empower people to improve their lives and strengthen their communities through innovative financial solutions.
+A leading Community Development Financial Institution (CDFI), CRF supports mission-driven organizations through the development of products and services aimed at increasing the flow of capital to historically underinvested communities across the country.
+CRF has injected more than $2.4 billion to help stimulate job creation and economic development, provide affordable housing, and support community facilities.
+For more information, visit www.crfusa.com.

 Posted by: CRFUSA